 Acanthocereus tetragonus (L.) Hummelinck

-Acanthocereus tetragonus is a columnar cactus with dark green stems that usually have 3 to 4 angles.
-It grows up to 23 feet (7 m) tall.
-The stems are up to 3 inches (8 cm) in diameter.
-Areoles are grey and up to 1.2 inches (3 cm) from each other.
-They bear 1 to 2 (sometimes 3) up to 1.6 inches (4 cm) long central spines and 6 to 8 (sometimes up to 10) up to 1 inch (2.5 cm) long radial spines.
-Flowers are up to 8 inches (20 cm) in diameter and up to 6 inches (15 cm) long.
+Acanthocereus tetragonus is a columnar cactus with dark green stems with usually 3 to 5 ribs and clusters of spines along the outer edge of the ribs.
+It grows up to 23 feet (7 m) tall, branched near the base, sometimes with well-developed trunks.
+Stems are up to 3 inches (8 cm) in diameter.
+Areoles are grey and up to 1.2 inches (3 cm) apart.
+Each areole bears 1 to 2 central and 6 to 8 radial spines.
+The spines are up to 1 inch (2.5 cm) long.
+Flowers are up to 8 inches (20 cm) in diameter and 6 inches (15 cm) long.
 Outer tepals are greenish-white, inner tepals are pure white, and pistils are creamy white.
-Shiny, red fruits are up to 2 inches (5 cm) long.
+The bright red fruits are ovoid to oblong and up to 3.2 inches (8 cm) long.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 It may become necessary to repot your Cereus if it outgrows its container.
-If so, make sure the soil is dry, and then remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill with fresh soil.
-Make sure not to overwater cacti planted in new pots, as this can lead to root rot.
+If so, ensure the soil is dry and remove the pot.
+Knock away old soil, prune away any rotted or dead roots, then replace it in a new pot and backfill with fresh soil.
+Ensure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.

 - Back to genus Acanthocereus